arshlanali/expenese-tracker/README.md

 ## Introduction

-The Expense Tracker App is a user-friendly React application designed to assist users in managing their personal finances.
+The Pocket Pilot is a user-friendly React application designed to assist users in managing their personal finances.
 By tracking income and expenses, this app provides a clear overview of financial activities, enabling better budgeting and financial planning.

 ## Getting Started

-To run the Expense Tracker App:
+To run the Pocket Pilot App:
 1. Ensure you have Node.js and npm installed.
 2. Clone the repository to your local machine.
 3. Navigate to the project directory in your console.